northeastern-rc/rc-public-documentation/docs/source/faq.md

 :::

 ## Other Questions
-::::{dropdown} How do I acknowledge the use of RC resources?
+::::{dropdown} How do I acknowledge the use of Research Computing resources?
-Please acknowledge resources provided by CCR in publications as follows:
+Please acknowledge resources provided by Northeastern University's Research Computing in publications as follows:

 Support provided by Research Computer at Northeastern University [1].
 And cite as (using the appropriate citation format):